hamler-lang/docs/guides/03_BasicTypesFunctionsAndOperators.md

 ## Type Synonym

-Type synonym can be used to simplify a long type name to make code more readable.
+Type synonym can be used to simplify a long type name to make the code more readable.

 ```haskell
 >:i String